 One way a defense attorney can do this is by asking lots of questions of both law enforcement and expert forensics witnesses.
 Did the DNA sample at issue get to the lab safely?
 How?
 How well was the sample labelled?
 Was the sample in danger of getting mixed up with other samples?
 Was the sample stored in a manner and environment that would keep it from degrading?
 How many technicians handled the sample?
 What is their level of training and expertise?
 Was the testing conducted in the standard manner, or did anything aberrant occur during testing that may have affected results?

 Courts in Washington State and elsewhere are becoming more educated about the pitfalls of DNA testing as it exists now.
 A 2016 President’s Council of Advisors on Science and Technology report on forensic science in criminal courts critiqued the validity of DNA analysis.
 The report recommended that, rather than using subjective analysis of samples, which is now standard, DNA analysis should be objective, using probabilistic genotyping.
 The report suggested that this could be done through the creation of large collections of DNA profiles, created from known mixtures with various degrees of complexity, such as number of contributors, relationship of contributors, amounts of biological material present, and the state of the biological material contained in the sample.

 If you are facing sex crime charges in a case where DNA evidence has been collected, don’t wait to contact an experienced, well-informed defense attorney.
 The Marshall Defense Firm will use every tool we have to make sure DNA evidence in your case is appropriately and fairly evaluated and questioned.
-Please call us at 206-826-1400 for an appointment.
+Please contact us at 206.202.1633 or firstname.lastname@example.org for an appointment.